 Funding

-The stipend will be paid out in a single, taxable lump sum.
-The size of the stipend is dependent on the number of applicants and may change on an annual basis.
-Successful applicants can expect to receive a minimum of $1,000 (or actual expenses if less than $1,000) per year and child; the stipend will not exceed $4,000 per year and child.
+The stipend is paid out in a single, taxable lump sum.
+The value of the stipend depends on the number of applicants and may change annually.
+Successful applicants can expect to receive a minimum of $1,000 (or actual expenses if less than $1,000) per year and child.
+The stipend will not exceed $4,000 per year and child.

 This women in science initiative is sponsored by the Vivien M. Srivastava Memorial Endowment Fund.
-Dr. Srivastava was the first woman to receive a PhD in Zoology at the University of British Columbia.
 Programs honouring her legacy provide career planning, mentoring and childcare support for women graduate students and postdoctoral students across UBC Science.